Dr. Maryam Mahanian, DTCM, RAc

 Health Shop

-You have a number of options to get on top of your health from scheduling a video or telephone consult with me, seeing me in person, or even taking one of my online self-treatment courses.
+You have a number of options to get on top of your health from scheduling an online or telephone consult with me, seeing me in person, or even taking one of my online self-treatment courses.

-However, you can also start right away by taking vitamins or herbal supplements.
+However, you can also start right away by taking vitamins or herbal supplements to support your hormonal system.
 Here are my top recommendations:

 VIP Membership